 - Once the beef is tender, skim off as much excess fat as you can.
 Use a potato masher to shred the beef.
 If there's still too much liquid, simmer the mixture uncovered until it's the right consistency.

-- When the sloppy joe mixture is done, taste it and adjust the salt, sugar and vinegar until your happy with the taste.
+- When the sloppy joe mixture is done, taste it and adjust the salt, sugar and vinegar until you're happy with the taste.
 Serve hot in a hamburger or hotdog bun.